lkleint/irisbursts/README.md

 # IRIS burst statistics

 This repository contains data on IRIS bursts (IBs), small reconnection events in the solar atmosphere.
-IBs were defined as Si IV 1394 spectra from IRIS that show absorption line blends on top of the Si IV spectrum.
+IBs were defined as Si IV 1394 spectra from IRIS that show absorption line blends on top of the Si IV spectrum (see [Peter et al., Science 346, 2014](https://arxiv.org/abs/1410.5842)).
 The IBs were collected from all IRIS observations from 2013+2014.
+The data and their analysis are described in [Kleint & Panos, A&A, 2021, in press](https://arxiv.org/abs/2110.12957).

 The IDL sav file allinfo_pztx_coord.sav contains the information on the date, time, and location of the more than 100k IBs that were identified.